RustaceansKenya/driver-development-book/driver_book/src/bare_metal/no_std/pracs_1.md

 }
 ```

-Would you look at that... if you compile this program, you'll notice that the third compilation error is f* gone!!!
-Hapa ni wapi!?
-Mwalimu wa maths!?
+Would you look at that... if you compile this program, you'll notice that the second compilation error is gone!!!

-[undone : remove this before you publish]

-## Step 4: Fixing the Fourth Error
+## Step 4: Fixing the Third Error
-The fourth error states that the 'eh_personality' language item is missing.
+The third error states that the 'eh_personality' language item is missing.
-But it is missing because we have not declared it anywhere... we havent even defined a stack unwinding function.
+It is missing because we have not declared it anywhere... we haven't even defined a stack unwinding function.
 So we just configure our program to never unwind the stack, that way... defining the 'eh_personality' becomes optional.

 We do this by adding the following lines in the cargo.toml file :
 ```toml